kianzohoury/VAE/README.md

 We see that for all latent dimensions, the reconstructions appear "fuzzy," due to the information lost during the compression process.
 While the worst reconstructions are for $d=2$, how large should the dimensionality of the latent space really be?
-We see that for $d > 20$, there really isn't much improvement.
+We see that for $d > 20$, there really isn't much improvement, both visually and quantitatively.

 ### Benefits of Autoencoders for Feature Extraction
 Okay, so suppose we've trained an optimal autoencoder that minimizes the reconstruction loss between $X$